 Roger Christofides is a Lecturer in English Literature at the University of Liverpool.
 His current research examines representations of the Mediterranean, the Middle East, and North Africa in early modern literature and how those representations can help us to think in new ways about modern conflicts across those regions.

 Emma-Louise Whitehead is the Project Administrator for TIDE.
 She also works as a freelance bibliographer for the Oxford English Dictionary, dealing mainly with early modern religious and scientific texts.
 This work has brought her into contact with some beautiful rare books at the British Library, and has opened her eyes to the expansion of knowledge, closely linked with travel, that was being recorded in the period.
 She is also involved with the Shakespeare North theatre project, working on Engagement, and studying for an undergraduate degree in English, with a particular interest in Renaissance drama.
 Emma-Louise has experience in community arts engagement within the North West, and is particularly interested in TIDE’s work with schools, and outreach undertaken in partnership with theatres, museums, and galleries.

 Tom Roberts studied for a BA in English at Queen Mary, University of London before moving to Ireland to pursue an M.Phil in Early Modern History at Trinity College Dublin.
 After two years in the financial sector, Tom returned to higher education as a PhD researcher on the TIDE project.
 His thesis will assess how the Italian commedia dell’arte manifested in the English cultural landscape between the beginnings of the secular public theatre in the 1570s and their closure in 1642.
-His wider research interests include document records of extemporal performance, the English ’Clown’, and early modern pamphlet culture.
+His wider research interests include document records of extemporal performance, the English ’Clown’, and immigrant spaces in early modern London.